15 minute read

-An ethical furniture company will also enable repairs, reupholstery and renewal of their products through their lifetime.
+An ethical furniture company will also enable repairs, re-upholstering and renewal of their products through their lifetime.

 The Californian furniture manufacturer Joybird, is an example of a company like this.

-It would certainly demonstrate a lot of care for the environment for other brands and players in the industry to help consumers with recycling.
+By working together to prioritize sustainability, both manufacturing companies and end users can help create a more sustainable future.
+It would certainly demonstrate a lot of care for the environment if more brands and key players in the industry take the initiative to help consumers with recycling.

 Nobody knows how to recycle post-use products better than the industry which made them in the first place.

-How to Create a Space that is “Timeless”
+How to Create an Interior Space that is “Timeless”

-This idea is a lot like the idea of having a ‘capsule wardrobe’ (popular with fashionistas), and embellishing from there with the more ‘disposable’ accessories.
+This idea is a lot like the idea of having a ‘capsule wardrobe’ (popular with fashionistas).
+We keep our basics simple and then embellish from there with the more ‘disposable’ accessories.